Post-Divorce Military Spouse Benefits: FAQ

 Are civilian spouses entitled to any military benefits, like exchange,

-military retirement pay?
-These questions can be answered by the Uniformed
+retirement pay?
+These questions can be answered by the Uniformed Services

-Services Former Spouse Protection Act, or USFSPA.
-To help our clients
+Former Spouse Protection Act, or USFSPA.
+To help our clients better understand

-better understand military spouse benefits, our attorneys at Owenby Law,
+military spouse benefits, our attorneys at Owenby Law, P.A. have explained

-P.A. have explained the answers to some of the most commonly asked questions
+the answers to some of the most commonly asked questions about this topic.

 Is the civilian spouse permitted access to any part of their spouse’s